Bolton Corporation Tramways

 Senior staff

-A blow-up of the shot of Tramcar No 46 above showing the inspector — probably dating to 1900.
+An enlargement of the shot of Tramcar No 46 above showing the inspector — probably dating to 1900.
 With thanks to Stephen Howarth.

 Possible Bolton Corporation Tramways inspector's cap badge — gilt.
 Author's Collection.